 There are substantial considerations when choosing the type of IED to communicate this data.
 Initially, the IED should be “substation grade.”
 This means that the IED has to be designed with sufficient protection and reliability to protect it against dangerous electrical events that can occur in stations whenever there is a breaker operation.
 The IED should also be protected at all inputs, including sense inputs, power supply, and communication outputs.
 To accomplish this, the IED manufacturer has to look at internal isolation levels, surge suppression, and voltage clearances that are normally higher and more conservatively specified than traditional commercial/industrial equipment.
 Moreover, the manufacturer should be able to substantiate claims, with proper test equipment, to relevant industry standards, such as IEEE C37.90.1 and ANSI C62.41.

-Serial (RS485 or RS232) DNP 3.0 protocol has been considered the industry gold standard for safe and reliable communication from an IED.
-However, there are newer requirements for the IEDs to support DNP 3.0 over Ethernet and IEC 61850 over Ethernet.
+Serial (RS485 or RS232) DNP3 protocol has been considered the industry gold standard for safe and reliable communication from an IED.
+However, there are newer requirements for the IEDs to support DNP3 over Ethernet and IEC 61850 over Ethernet.
 For this reason, modern and capable IED devices, in addition to RS485, must support Ethernet communication that allows users to provide metering data over Ethernet channels using an IP addressable TCP/IP architecture.

 When interfacing with older RTUs, there are limits as to the type of input that is acceptable.
 Many RTUs designed before the newer protocols were popular, utilized “analog” inputs or digital inputs.
 Analog inputs typically provide data from an analog transducer source.
 Digital inputs generally provide the status of a digital type of “on/off” source, like an alarm or a breaker position.
 Modern IEDs should also have the ability to replace these transducers by providing analog retransmits that will mimic the old transducer outputs.
 Also, because they are digital, they will be able to provide multiple outputs from one meter, instead of one transducer per meter.
 The newer meters also have the capability of sending digital signals for alarm or control purposes.

-For legacy applications, where there isn’t the budget or desire to upgrade the existing RTU, the Shark® 200 meter also has the ability to add up to 8 analog retransmit signals that are either 0-1 mA or 4-20 mA.
+For legacy applications, where there isn’t the budget or desire to upgrade the existing RTU, the Shark® 250 meter can also add up to 8 analog retransmit signals that are either 0-1 mA or 4-20 mA.
 This allows a user to upgrade analog transducers as they fail, replacing them with digital IEDs that can be upgraded to modern communication architecture at a later time.
 Status inputs and control outputs are also available, so that most of the traditional substation telemetry applications are fulfilled.

 When looking at transmission substation applications, there may be a need for additional performance in an IED.
 The considerations can include security, fault-analysis, and time-sync options.
 The Nexus® 1500+ meter would be the suitable solution to improve transmission power distribution system reliability.
 Moreover, in sophisticated communication schemes, the Nexus® 1500+ meter offers considerable versatility when configuring complex telemetry, especially using its GOOSE messaging capability with IEC 61850 protocol architecture.